Why Does Lebron James Flop?

 Typically, flopping was the method that slower, less talented players took advantage of better players.
 The Godfather of the flop was Detroit Pistons Bill Laimbeer who should have won several Academy Awards for flopping during his career.
 Other famous floppers include Vlade Divac and Reggie Miller.
 Currently in the NBA, in addition to James, Anderson Varejao and Pao Gasol are known floppers.
 Even on the Heat, Dwyane Wade and Chris Bosh have been known to flop as well.

-So why does LeBron do it?
+So why does LeBron James flop?
 He often uses it to fool the referees into calling flagrant fouls, especially in the playoffs.
 LeBron will pretend he was hit in the head when replays show the contact wasn’t near his head.
 James is 6’8” and 250 pounds of muscle.
 He is near impossible to stop when he charges the basket.
 Thus, it is confounding that NBA referees believe that he would fall so dramatically at the slightest touch.
-Replays make a mockery of the called fouls due to the LeBron flops.
+Replays make a mockery of the called fouls due to the LeBron James flops.

 Admittedly, flopping work for James.
 He has gained an advantage.
 But, it just seems that King James has so much talent – does he need to do it?
 LeBron would be easier to root for if he did not flop.
 As long as the NBA referees keep falling for it, it will continue.
 Hopefully, LeBron just decides to take the high road and let his true talent speak for him and leave the acting for his endorsements.